 Jonathan: Things will get better though.
 We’re still in the early phases of exploring what can be done with the PS4.
 But you can rest assured that the bar has been set with this game, and we’re not shipping anything inferior to that.

 Derrick: From a sound design point, every game represents where I’m at with a certain style, and then I build on that for the next game.
 Ben Burtt, who did the sound design for the Star Wars movies, always says that he’s looking for the perfect explosion.
 I’m looking for the perfect punch, and I think I got pretty close on this game.
 Not to say that the “perfect punch” is a sound that can be used for every punch, but I think I got pretty close using this particular punch sound to tell a story in this particular game.
-But I won’t be pulling The Last Of Us punches for the next game.
+But I won’t be using “The Last Of Us“ punch sounds for the next game.
 That’ll be a whole new creation process.

 James: You can break down dialogue into spoken words and effort sounds like climbing and punching.
-Within efforts, we have to build different system to make them sound natural.
-So if you’re pushing an object, you’ll hear the starting sound, followed by some loops like grunting and huffing, followed by final sound when you stop pushing.
+Within efforts, we have to build a different system to make them sound more natural.
+So if you’re pushing an object, you’ll hear the starting sound, followed by some loops like grunting and huffing, followed by a final sound when you stop pushing.
 As a part of fleshing out that system, we create probability systems that ensure you don’t grunt on every step.
 So we intend to keep working on systems like that to make it sound more natural.
 As we develop more games like this, we have to create complex dialogue systems to try and model realty.
-So each time we do that, it has inherent problems, and we have to work hard to make it sound more believable,.
+But each time we do that, it has inherent problems, and we have to work hard to make it sound more believable,.

 Jonathan: Touching on that, it’s worth mentioning that the conversation system in our dialogue manager can be a double-edged sword, because the more you allow characters to interact verbally, the more telling it is when they break form or do something unrealistic.
 We call it the “uncanny valley”, which means that we’ve made things look so realistic that anything which doesn’t look real will stand out.
-When your dialogue manager is so sophisticated that you can feel character’s moods and feeling, the in-game Artificial Intelligence can’t afford to make mistakes.
+When your dialogue manager is so sophisticated that you can feel the character’s moods, the in-game AI can’t afford to make mistakes.
 If the AI makes a dumb move, it’ll be telegraphed through the dialogue.
 So one of our biggest problems with raising the bar for dialogue is to create a smarter AI, because it can easily do things that are wrong.
 Not that the AI is malfunctioning, but we depend on it to think like a real creature.
 So if the AI makes a bad decision, then sound is the first indication of that.
-For example, a character might fire a weapon randomly or someone might call out an alert to a character that he shouldn’t know the name of plot-wise.
+For example, a character might fire a weapon randomly or someone might call out an alert to a character that he shouldn’t know the name of, plot-wise.

-The dialogue system in The Last If Us is amazing, and James should get a lot of credit for working with Jason Gregory on it.
-We never had anything remotely as good for the Uncharted series.
-The next Uncharted will benefit heavily from this.
+The dialogue system in “The Last If Us” is amazing, and James should get a lot of credit for working with Jason Gregory on it.
+We never had anything remotely as good for the “Uncharted” series.
+The next “Uncharted” will benefit heavily from this.

-What made The Last Of Us different from past Naughty Dog games, like Crash Bandicoot and Uncharted, and how will its success change the future of games you make?
+What made “The Last Of Us“ different from past Naughty Dog games, like “Crash Bandicoot” and “Uncharted” , and how will its success change the future of the games you make?

-Phil: Instead of us being reactive, we participated more than you might have expected.
-Prior to this, I did cinematic work for Jak & Daxter, and then I worked on Uncharted 1 and 2 .
+Phillip: Instead of us being reactive, we participated more than you might have expected.
+Prior to this, I did cinematic work for “Jak & Daxter“, and then I worked on the first “Uncharted” and “Uncharted 2“.
 So I’ve seen how Naughty Dog has progressed.
-We started off with Crash Bandicoot, which was very cartoony and platformy.
-Then we took it to another level with Uncharted , which was aimed at being realistic, though still a bit pulp and platformy.
-But taking it to serious level and making people cry is what we did with The Last Of Us.
-So this at kind of emotive work that we did has changed how we approach making games.
+We started off with “Crash Bandicoot“, which was very cartoony and platformy.
+Then we took it to another level with “Uncharted”, which was aimed at being realistic, though still a bit pulp and platformy.
+But taking it to a serious level and making people cry is what we did with “The Last Of Us“.
+That result of that has changed how we approach making games.

 Erick: After having worked at a bunch of different studios, I can say that Naughty Dog is the most collaborative one that I’ve worked at.

-Phil: There’s a part in The Last Of Us: Left Behind where Ellie and Riley come across a broken fighting arcade game, and has to Ellie play the video game sequence in her mind.
+Phillip: There’s a part in “The Last Of Us: Left Behind” where Ellie and Riley come across a broken arcade game, and has to Ellie play the fight game sequence in her mind.
 So the health bars and character names appear on screen, but when you think about it, that entire scene is based on sound.
 Erick worked very closely with one of our designers to make it work.

-Derrick: There were moments like that on Uncharted 2 as well.
-In fact, one of those lines was thrown out of the game initially.
-During the museum heist, when Drake’s climbing up the wall, Flynn talks into his receiver and says “There’s a man above you!
+Derrick: There were moments like that on “Uncharted 2” as well.
+In fact, one of those lines was initially cut out of the game.
+During the museum heist, when Drake’s climbing up the wall, Harry Flynn talks into his receiver and says “There’s a man above you!
 There’s a man above you!“.
-So Drake grabs the guy and throws him off the building and Harry Flynn says “There’s a man below you!
+So Drake grabs the guy and throws him off the building, and Flynn says, “There’s a man below you!
 There’s a man below you! “.
-I love that line.
+I love that line (laughs).
 But then one day it was taken out of the game by someone.
-So when one of the animators was walking by, I said “I can’t believe they took out the Flynn’s line!“.
-He replied, “You want that line to be there? “, and I was like, “Yeah, it was a funny line! “.
+So when one of the animators was walking by, I said “I can’t believe they took out Flynn’s line!“, and he replied, “You want that line to be there? “, and I was like, “Yeah, it was a funny line! “.
 So he goes, “I’ll be right back “.
 He leaves and comes back a minute later and says with a grin, “It’s back in “.
 So everybody values each other’s opinion here, and I think that sort of thing will continue to be a part of how we work.

-Jonathan: I’ve been here since Jak 3, and it’s been really interesting to watch the evolution of audio that’s taken place at Naughty Dog.
+Jonathan: I’ve been here since “Jak 3“, and it’s been really interesting to watch the evolution of audio that’s taken place at Naughty Dog.
 I might have a job title today that’s called “audio programmer”, but I was never hired as that.
 My job interview was grueling, since they’re very picky about who they hire here.
 But we got around to talking about audio somehow, and I remember mentioning that I was very passionate about it.
-At the time, no-one around here wanted to work with audio and I was like “I love doing that! “.
-During that time, there wasn’t a lot of audio technology at our disposal, and audio memory was a precious resource.
+At the time, no-one around here wanted to work with audio and I was like, “I love doing that! “. even though there wasn’t a lot of audio technology at our disposal and audio memory was a precious resource.
 Also, the games that we made back then were more cartoonish and fantasy-based, with beep-boop-boink sounds.
-Things took a turn with the Jak & Daxter games, but Jak didn’t even talk in the first installment because we didn’t know how to stream audio at that time.
+Things took a turn with the “Jak & Daxter” games, but Jak didn’t even talk in the first installment because we didn’t know how to stream audio at that time.
 So one of the first things I did when I started working here was to re-write the streaming system.
 I knew we weren’t streaming anywhere near what we could, and I sped up the streaming format so that we could move from using MIDI music banks to actually streaming audio in the games.
-In fact, one of my first meetings was a talk about how we were running out of memory, and Bruce Swanson was like “We need to save memory for the MIDI banks “, and I said “But we can free up all the memory banks and just stream the music “.
-He replied “No we can’t do that.
-The streaming system isn’t fast enough “.
-I’m like “I can make it fast enough “.
-Everyone looked at me and said “Are you sure?
+In fact, one of my first meetings was a talk about how we were running out of memory, and Bruce Swanson was like “We need to save memory for the MIDI banks “, and I said, “But we can free up all the memory banks and just stream the music “.
+He replied, “No we can’t do that.
+The streaming system isn’t fast enough “, and I’m like, “But I can make it fast enough “.
+Everyone looked at me and said, “Are you sure?
 The guy who worked on it previously said it was impossible “.
 “I can do it“, was my answer.
-So one of my first tests was to re-write the system by a certain deadline, and when we shipped Jak 3, we were able to do so with real streaming music.
+So one of my first test was to re-write the system by a certain deadline, and when we shipped “Jak 3”, we were able to do so with real streaming music.